tduyng/rgit/README.md

+# Build your own Git

 [![progress-banner](https://backend.codecrafters.io/progress/git/410c1755-1cfe-48a9-bbdf-2463f8721df8)](https://app.codecrafters.io/users/codecrafters-bot?r=2qF)

+Welcome to the "Build Your Own HTTP Server" for Rust solutions!

-This is a starting point for Rust solutions to the ["Build Your Own Git" Challenge](https://codecrafters.io/challenges/git).
+This repository serves as a my Rust solutions to the ["Build Your Own Git" Challenge](https://codecrafters.io/challenges/git).

-In this challenge, you'll build a small Git implementation that's capable of initializing a repository, creating commits and cloning a public repository.
+You'll build a small Git implementation that's capable of initializing a repository, creating commits and cloning a public repository.
 Along the way we'll learn about the `.git` directory, Git objects (blobs, commits, trees etc.), Git's transfer protocols and more.